lucasporter/CarPartFinder/SDP.md

 ### Deliverables

 *   [ ] Function signatures that include:
-    *   Descriptive names.
-    *   Parameter lists.
-    *   Documentation strings that explain its purpose and types of inputs and outputs.
+    *   Descriptive names, parameter lists, and documentation strings that explain its purpose and types of inputs and outputs.
+        *   Interface.py
+            *   homePage()
+                *  Initiates a welcome screen and asks the user for input about their vehicle details
+                *   Calls getVehicleInfo() from Data.py
+            *   vehicleCheck()
+                *   Checks the provided vehicle details against a database of car makes/models
+                *   If incorrect, produces an error message and returns to the home page for the user to try again
+            *   outputResults()
+                *   produces an output either to a file or directly to the terminal that details the results of the search which includes a description of the requested part, a

 *   [ ] Pseudocode that captures how each function works.
     *   Pseudocode != source code.
 Do not paste your finished source code into this part of the plan.
 *   [ ] Explain what happens in the face of good and bad input.